-A questionnaire was filled out for each patient with the patient's personal and clinical data.
+The patient's personal and clinical data were collected on a questionnaire for each patient.
 This included age, gender, occupation and relevant clinical information regarding bacterial oral infections.
-Upon initial hospital registration, cultures were obtained from pus collected by surgeons in order to isolate various bacterial etiological agents.
+Upon initial hospital registration, cultures were acquired from pus collected by surgeons in order to isolate various bacterial etiological agents.